Brandon-S-Engineer/2-ai-image-web/README.md

 - **API call handling and responses**: Verified smooth interactions and error handling within the front-end environment.
 - **User interactions**: Tested dynamic features like form submissions and button clicks to ensure reliability.

-This emphasis on front-end testing demonstrates a strong understanding of user-centric design and front-end development best practices, aligning with your goal of applying for a front-end role.

 ---

 ## 📂 File Structure